 An excellent example of software that utilises the SaaS model is internet banking offered by banks.
-Internet banking protects the privacy of each customer while providing an online service that is reliable and secure, on a massive scale.
+Internet banking protects each customer’s privacy while providing a reliable and secure online service on a massive scale.

-Customers are able to add beneficiaries, draw statements and pay accounts using the same financial systems and technology without worrying about anyone accessing their personal information without authorisation.
+Customers can to add beneficiaries, draw statements and pay accounts using the same financial systems and technology without worrying about anyone accessing their personal information without authorisation.

-As a Cloud provider, PaySpace owns and maintains all of our own software which means PaySpace costs less, because you don’t need to pay for all the people, products, and facilities to run our software.
+As a cloud computing provider, PaySpace owns and maintains all of our own software, which means PaySpace costs less because you don’t need to pay for all the people, products, and facilities to run our software.

-PaySpace is more scalable, more secure, and more reliable than most on-premise applications.
-Plus, upgrades are taken care of for you, so you get security and performance enhancements and new features – automatically and free of charge.
+PaySpace is more scalable, secure, and reliable than most on-premise applications.
+Plus, upgrades are taken care of for you, so you get security, performance enhancements, and new features – automatically and free of charge.

 PaySpace is powered by a multi-tenant architecture, in which all users and applications share a single, common infrastructure and code base but is logically unique for each customer.

 The advantage of using a multi-tenant architecture translates to significant benefits for our customers, including: